 Interdisciplinary Team Review

-Center for Physical Rehabilitation provides services for Physical Therapy in Twin Falls and Buhl.
+CPR Physical Therapy+Performance provides services for Physical Therapy in Twin Falls and Buhl.

 A stroke is a serious medical emergency that requires immediate action in order to achieve the best eventual outcomes.
-Early medical intervention, as well as early, consistent and ongoing rehabilitation will positively affect your long term capabilities. *Physiotherapy* services at Center for Physical Rehabilitation can assist you to recover from your stroke and regain your maximum potential.
+Early medical intervention, as well as early, consistent and ongoing rehabilitation will positively affect your long term capabilities.
+Physical Therapy services at CPR Physical Therapy+Performance can assist you to recover from your stroke and regain your maximum potential.